qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 ## About
 This repository reimplements the line/plane odometry in scan2MapOptimization() of mapOptimization.cpp with CUDA.

-The most significant cost of the original implementation is the 5-neighbour KNN search using pcl's kdtree, which, on my machine (intel i7-6700k CPU, walking_dataset.bag, with OpenMP), usually takes about 5ms.
+On my machine (Orin-NX-8GB, walking_dataset.bag, with OpenMP), original CPU version:
+- average cost of extracting needed scans is more than 30ms
+- average cost of building local map is about 20ms
+- average cost of KNN search and optimization is about 30ms
+- average cost of all operations in one frame is about 85ms

 This repository replaces pcl's kdtree with a point cloud hash map (inspired by iVox of [Faster-LIO](https://github.com/gaoxiang12/faster-lio)) implemented with CUDA.
-On my machine (Nvidia 980TI CPU, walking_dataset.bag), average cost of the 5-neighbour KNN search is down to about 0.5~0.6ms, average cost of all operations in one frame is down to about 11ms.

 Meanwhile, other parts of the line/plane odometry (jacobians & residuals etc) are also implemented with CUDA.

+On my machine (Orin-NX-8GB, walking_dataset.bag), GPU version implemented by this project :
+- average cost of extracting needed scans is down to about 2.74ms
+- average cost of incrementally updating local map is down to about 1.16ms
+- average cost of one 5-neighbour KNN search is down to about 1.40ms
+- average cost of all operations in one frame is down to about 21.56ms

 ## Dependencies